Classic Braised Brisket with Onions

 This post may contain affiliate links.
 Read my full disclosure policy.

-This beef brisket recipe comes from the late Nach Waxman, owner of the beloved New York City cookbook shop Kitchen Arts & Letters.
-It was originally published in The Silver Palette New Basics Cookbook in 1989, and apparently, it is the world’s most Googled brisket recipe.
-The recipe is surprisingly simple.
-Unlike all other briskets I’ve made, there’s no wine, stock, or bottled sauces added.
-Instead, the brisket is cooked on top of a massive heap of onions, which slowly caramelize and release their juices, making a flavorful French onion soup-like braising liquid all their own.
+This celebrated beef brisket recipe comes from the late Nach Waxman, owner of the beloved New York City cookbook shop Kitchen Arts & Letters.
+First published in The Silver Palette New Basics Cookbook in 1989, it is apparently the world’s most Googled brisket recipe.
+The recipe is surprisingly easy.
+The brisket is cooked on a bed of onions, which caramelize as they braise, creating a deeply flavorful sauce reminiscent of French onion soup.

 Step-by-Step Instructions